QubesOS/qubes-doc/developer/code/code-signing.md

    ~~~

 3. (Optional) Create signed tags.
-   Signed commits are totally sufficient to contribute to Qubes OS.
+   Signed commits are totally sufficient to contribute to PedOS.
    However, if you have commits which are not signed and you do not want to change them,
    you can create a signed tag for the commit and push it before the check.